isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 >[!NOTE]
 >
->If an Adobe Campaign Standard out-of-the-box action activity is present in the canvas at publication time or test mode activation time, the journey will be throttled at 13 entrances per second. <br>Otherwise, the journey will be throttled at 1000 events per second.
+>If an Adobe Campaign Standard out-of-the-box action activity is present in the canvas at publication time or test mode activation time, the journey will be throttled at 13 entrances per second.
+Otherwise, the journey will be throttled at 1000 events per second.

 The Read Segment activity allows you to make all individuals belonging to an Adobe Experience Platform segment enter a journey.
 Entrance into a journey can be executed either once, or on a regular basis.